ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/03-hello-windows-iot.md

 Just like you did with the _Timer\_Tick_ code, use the refactoring _lightbulb_ tool to generate the <code>InitGpioAsync()</code> method.
 In the _InitGpioAsync()_ method you will get the instance of the default GPIO controller - the object that brokers all communication between your app and the GPIO bus.

 If the GPIO controller instance is _null_ then the device the app is running on doesn't support GPIO, and you will display a message on the screen indicating this, and that will be the end of the app functionality.
 If there is a GPIO controller instance, then you will use it to open the GPIO pin that you have connected to the LED and prepare it for use.
-Lastly you will display a message that the GPIO pin is initialized.
+Add a _null_ check on the _pin_ instance.
+If it is not _null_, go ahead and start the timer.
+The timer will begin invoking the _Timer\_Tick_ event every 500ms.

 {% highlight csharp %}
-private async void InitGpioAsync()
+private async Task InitGpioAsync()
 {
     // Get the default GPIO controller
     var gpio = await GpioController.GetDefaultAsync();